venelin98/FamilyTree/README.md

 	"removeRelationID" (S/E) TreeID (S/E) FirstName  (S/E) SecondName - Same as removeRelation but with IDs instead

-	"printRelatives" (S/E) TreeID (S/E) PersonID - Print the relatives the person with the given ID in the console
+	"prtRelatives" (S/E) TreeID (S/E) PersonID - Print the relatives the person with the given ID in the console

-	"printMember" (S/E) TreeID (S/E) PersonID - Print the personal data of a member on the console
+	"prtMember" (S/E) TreeID (S/E) PersonID - Print the personal data of a member on the console

+	"prtCommonAncestor" (S/E) FirstPersonID (S/E) SecondPersonID (S/E)

+	"prtOldestAncestor" (S/E) PersonID (S/E)